shawnweisfeld/SqlAzureBakMaker/README.md

 This project is designed to provide a simple framework to create a .BAK File from a SQL Azure database.

 ##How it works
-The project utilized a bit of SQL Server Management Objects (SMO) to automate the following steps:
+The project utilized a bit of SQL Server Management Objects (SMO) magic to automate the following steps:

 1. Create a local database on SQL IaaS
 2. Copy the schema from SQL Azure to SQL IaaS